Skip to main content

 Frequently Asked Questions

-Do I need a licensed contractor to remove an oil tank in Indiana?
+Do I need a registered UST contractor to remove a tank in Indiana?

 How much does oil tank removal cost in Indiana?